csound-flossmanual/csound-floss/book/14-a-methods-of-writing-csound-scores.md

 Taking a step further back, a myriad of score tools, mostly also identified by a single letter, exist to manipulate entire sections of score.
-As previously mentioned Csound defaults to giving each beat a duration of 1 second which corresponds to this \'t\' statement at the beginning of a score:
+As previously mentioned Csound defaults to giving each beat a duration of 1 second which corresponds to this `t` statement at the beginning of a score:

     t 0 60

-\"At time (beat) zero set tempo to 60 beats per minute\"; but this could easily be anything else or evena string of tempo change events following the format of a [linsegb](https://csound.com/docs/manual/linsegb.html) statement.
+"At time (beat) zero set tempo to 60 beats per minute"; but this could easily be anything else or evena string of tempo change events following the format of a [linsegb](https://csound.com/docs/manual/linsegb.html) statement.